Kenayv/kenayv/README.md

 ### Stoodee

-### A simple mobile app designed to help you, by systematizing and simplyfying your studying.
+### A simple mobile app designed to help you, by systematizing and simplifying your studying.

-Stoode introduces a reward system by awarding you achievements:
+Stoodee introduces a reward system by awarding you achievements:

 <img src="https://github.com/Kenayv/kenayv/blob/main/stoodeAchievementsNoBG.png" alt="Achievement page" height="450" width="210"/>

-and optimizes your dopamine rush by keeping track of your daily learning streak and emphasises consistency by reminding you, that it's time to study:
+And optimizes your dopamine rush by keeping track of your daily learning streak and emphasizes consistency by reminding you, that it's time to study:

 <img src="https://github.com/Kenayv/kenayv/blob/main/stoodeDopamine.png" alt="Home page" height="450" width="210"/>

 # 📩 Feel free to reach out! 📩
-### You can reach me by gmail: grosicki.jan@gmail.com
+### You can reach me by Gmail: grosicki.jan@gmail.com
 I will respond!